awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/security_iam_audience.md

 # Audience in CodeGuru Reviewer<a name="security_iam_audience"></a>

-How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in CodeGuru Reviewer\.
+How you use AWS Identity and Access Management \(IAM\) differs, depending on the work that you do in CodeGuru Reviewer\.

 **Service user** – If you use the CodeGuru Reviewer service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more CodeGuru Reviewer features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
 If you cannot access a feature in CodeGuru Reviewer, see [Troubleshooting CodeGuru Reviewer identity and access](security_iam_troubleshoot.md)\.